norlab/LIS-546-SPR2021/content/tidy-data.md

 But, our first observation is much more complex and not well suited for the triple form.
 The plain language statement would look somoething like "The studio of Rembrandt sponsored Govaert Flink in painting 'Isaac blessing Jacob'" (The painting in question is [here](https://upload.wikimedia.org/wikipedia/commons/b/b2/Amsterdam_-_Rijksmuseum_1885_-_The_Gallery_of_Honour_%281st_Floor%29_-_Isaac_blessing_Jacob_1638_by_Govert_Flinck.jpg).)

 To represent these ambiguities in our tidy data, we need to create some way to qualify and attribute the different works to different people.
-Warning in advanance, this will be a VERY wide pivot.
+Warning in advance, this will be a VERY wide pivot.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}